COLLEGE HEALTH INSURANCE NEEDS:

 Be sure the college student has a copy of the relevant insurance cards and knows how to obtain any required approvals before seeking treatment.

 Student Health Insurance PlansStudents who do not have health insurance through a parent’s policy, or who have limited coverage due to network service areas, may opt to purchase a student health insurance plan.
 Additionally, some schools may require a student health plan as part of registration.
 Student plans are sold by an insurer that has contracted with a college to offer coverage to its students.
 In general, these plans have more limited benefits and more exclusions than traditional health insurance plans.
-For example, most student plans have limited catastrophic coverage of $50,000 per accident or illness.
-Many policies also will exclude routine examinations and injuries sustained while under the influence of alcohol or drugs.

 Dental and Eye Care